ocaml/ocaml.org/data/is_ocaml_yet/web.md

 eliminating many problems at compile time (such as html conformity).
 Innovative solutions such as multi-tier programming can drastically simplify client-server communication.
-Last but not least, OCaml can even allow you to program your Web and mobile application in a single code.
+Last but not least, OCaml can even allow you to program your web and mobile application in a single code.

 ## Want to Help?

-Here are some projects that would help make OCaml a stronger candidate for Web applications:
+Here are some projects that would help make OCaml a stronger candidate for web applications:
-- Improve [ocaml-swagger](https://github.com/andrenth/ocaml-swagger) to be able to generate API for popular Web APIs like Stripe.
+- Improve [ocaml-swagger](https://github.com/andrenth/ocaml-swagger) to be able to generate API for popular web APIs like Stripe.
 - Implement a converter from [JSON Schema](https://json-schema.org/) to [ATD](https://github.com/ahrefs/atd).
-This would allow generating OCaml serializers for data formats that provide a JSON Schema (a lot of them do!).
+This would allow generating OCaml serialisers for data formats that provide a JSON Schema (a lot of them do!).
-- Create an Oauth2 client library.
+- Create an OAuth2 client library.
 - Create clients to the Azure services APIs.